Updated March 10, 2023

 I think that the possibilities for mobility in government are endless.

-This is definitely not something that you can really do in academia where, once you get in the track, you tend to not stray very far.
+This is definitely not something that you can really do in academia where, once you get on the track, you tend to not stray very far.

-You really do have a tremendous ability you move around, and the better your skills get, the more in-demand you will become.
+You have a tremendous ability you move around, and the better your skills get, the more in-demand you will become.

 5. There are a ton of roles in government for PhDs

 The thing that routinely strikes me about being in academia is the fact that you need to go wherever there is a job.
 In government, you may need to live in a government city.